 Kai-Fu (author of AI Superpowers) estimates that a whopping 40% of professions will be automated in the next 15 years.
 So as many jobs undoubtedly become replaced by robots, creativity is becoming an evermore prized skill in the human arsenal.
 But what does this mean for brands?
 And how will this human quality continue to flourish in an increasingly digitised landscape?

 Everybody wants to achieve a first in their field, but to be a pioneer requires a distinct trait.
 That is, the ability to think outside the box.

 AI functions by using data compiled from the most frequent outcomes within a given situation and then generates a response to match this.
-That’s why automation cannot provide us with truly innovative results or solutions to the way we work – it only mimics what’s been done before.
+That’s why automation cannot provide us with truly innovative results or solutions – it only mimics what’s been done before.

-So as we look to the future, brands seeking to stand out as leaders in their industry shouldn’t consider just washing their hands with creative and handing it over to the robots.
-Whilst there are now sites that can generate logos automatically, they can’t replace the need for graphic designers.
-The imagination, experience, ability to convey a brand image and mission statement as well as ensuring a logo meets 100% of a client’s needs is unique to humans.
-To establish a true point of difference, brands should think about how to implement automation effectively to support creative, not replace it.
-For instance, it has the potential to free designers to use their time more creatively by automating technical tasks such as resizing collateral and checking for brand consistency against digitised guidelines.
+So as we look to the future, brands seeking to stand out as industry leaders shouldn’t just wash their hands with creative and hand it to the robots.
+Whilst there are now sites that can generate logos automatically, they can’t replace graphic designers.
+The imagination, experience and ability to convey a brand image and mission statement is unique to humans.
+Brands should think about how to implement automation effectively to support creative, not replace it.
+For instance, it has the potential to free designers to use their time more creatively by automating technical tasksl.

 Creativity combats the superficial.